-The 168 Film Project is a faith friendly, values-friendly practicum for artists focused on the media.
+The 168 Film Project is a faith-based, practicum for artists focused on the media.
 168 provides a proving ground for filmmakers, writers, actors and all interested in creating stories for popular culture.

 More than an international short film competition, "168" asks deep questions.
 Filmmakers, writers and audiences alike explore scripture as they go.
 Is it really relevant today?
 Whether subtle, or bold in message, "168" stories change lives and help to redefine the genre in terms of quality and inspirational message.

-Please understand that taking story from scripture does not mean you must make the next Jesus movie.
 To do well in 168, artists must make compelling entertainment.
-Pop culture needn’t be at odds with faith-based, faith-friendly or values entertainment.
+Pop culture needn’t be at odds with faith-based, faith-friendly or values focused entertainment.
 We value all three.
 See examples here.
+Check out the Write of Passage Screenwriting Competition.
+For info Click Here.

 - John David Ware, Founder & Director